MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. On the **Run Command Script** blade, paste the script you copied earlier in this task into the **PowerShell Script** pane and click **Run**.

-1. Verify that the script completed successfully.
+1. Verify that the script was completed successfully.

 1. Replace the content of the **PowerShell Script** pane with the following script and click **Run**: